 Objectives / Topics Covered Combine sequences, events, motion, and visual elements in creative ways.
 Apply concepts like speed, data, and interactivity to make programs more engaging.
 Reflect personal interests, challenges, and learning through coding.
-Lessons About Me Project (2 part lesson) Design a program that shares personal characteristics, interests, and favorite things.
+Lessons Practicing the Design Process Use the design process to plan, create, and revise a project that models a solution to a simple real-world problem, with some teacher support.
+About Me Project (2 part lesson) Design a program that shares personal characteristics, interests, and favorite things.
 River Crossing Game (2 part lesson) Create a game with obstacles and use speed blocks to adjust difficulty as characters cross a river.
 Basic Data and Programming Collect simple data and create a program to visually present the results through animation or scenes.